kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 The python code is from [Developer.ThingStream](https://developer.thingstream.io/guides/location-services/cloudlocate-getting-started/getting-real-time-measx-messages-from-gnss#h.zi36djdj2y43) and then modified and used for SARA-R510M8s.

-The credentials of a "CloudLocate Location Thing" and a "Thing" can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)
+The credentials of a "CloudLocate Location Thing" and a "Thing" with MQTT can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)

+The [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card) with MQTT-SN is also available in the code.

 ## Modify the parameters for testing
 ### Global Variant